 Saturday, November 3, 2012

-Howard Spiegler, President of the Art Law Commission of the Union Internationale des Avocats (UIA), and Mari-Claudia Jimenez, Secretary of the Commission, presented a program at the annual UIA Congress in Dresden, Germany entitled “Art as an Asset: What your clients need to know about collecting, transacting and investing in art.”
-Larry Kaye and Steve Brodie also participated in the program along with attorneys from around the world.
+Howard Spiegler, President of the Art Law Commission of the Union Internationale des Avocats (UIA), and Mari-Claudia Jiménez, Secretary of the Commission, presented a program at the annual UIA Congress in Dresden, Germany entitled "Art as an Asset: What your clients need to know about collecting, transacting and investing in art."

 Repatriation of Archaeological and Ethnographic Objects

 Frank Lord was a panelist at the symposium on “Repatriation of Archaeological and Ethnographic Objects” sponsored by DePaul University College of Law Center for Art, Museum & Cultural Heritage Law, Chicago.

 Miami Basel Art Fair

 Larry Kaye and Howard Spiegler spoke on “What (Should) Keep Collectors Up at Night: Fakes, Forgeries, Stolen Art and Other Nightmares” at a program co-sponsored with the Royal Bank of Canada at the Miami Basel art fair.